nanego/redmine_projects_queries_extension/README.md

 Requirements:

-    ruby >= 2.1.0
+    ruby >= 2.3.0

 Note that this plugin now depends on:
-* **redmine_base_select2** which can be found [here](https://github.com/jbbarth/redmine_base_select2)
 * **redmine_base_deface** which can be found [here](https://github.com/jbbarth/redmine_base_deface)

 First download the source or clone the plugin and put it in the "plugins/" directory of your redmine instance.
-Note that this is crucial that the directory is named 'redmine_better_crossprojects' !
+Note that this is crucial that the directory is named 'redmine_projects_queries_extension' !

 Then execute: